Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Managed Cluster Automatic OS Image Upgrade.md

 ### Scheduling OS Image Upgrade with Maintenance Control

-Azure Service Fabric Managed Clusters support for Maintenance Control is currently in preview.
-See [MaintenanceControl](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-maintenance-control) for configuration and support information as not all regions are currently supported.
+For Azure Service Fabric Managed Clusters support for Maintenance Control, see [MaintenanceControl](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-maintenance-control) for configuration and known issues.

 > **Note**
 > Maintenance Control requires a schedule with minimum settings of daily schedule with at least a 5 hour window.
 Updates not completed in the provided window will resume during next window.